awsdocs/amazon-connect-admin-guide/doc_source/connect-queues.md

 # Set up routing<a name="connect-queues"></a>

-In Amazon Connect, routing consists of three parts: queues, routing profiles, and contact flows\.
+In Amazon Connect, routing consists of three parts: queues, routing profiles, and flows\.
 This topic discusses queues and routing profiles\.
-For information about contact flows, see [Create Amazon Connect contact flowsCreate contact flows](connect-contact-flows.md)\.
+For information about flows, see [Create Amazon Connect Flows](connect-contact-flows.md)\.

 A queue holds contacts waiting to be answered by agents\.
 You can use a single queue to handle all incoming contacts, or you can set up multiple queues\.